SuhasReddy-2002/CodeClauseInternship_Online-Resume-Builder/Online-Resume-Builder/Online-Resume-Builder/README.md

 Resume creation without the hassle of writing code for it.
 Will be a good resume builder for beginners and people who are not familiar with LateX.

 ## Project status
 Returns a resume file with all the data entered in a formatted manner.
-The file name of the resume returned is **Resume.txt**.
+The file name of the resume

-## Future Scope/Plan of the Project

-1. **Formatting Options**

- The present project returns a fixed formatted text file of the resume.
-The next step is to provide various formatting options for the user while giving the information.
-   Formatting options like -

-    * headings
-    * subheadings
-    * lists
-    * normal text
-    * quotes
-    * hyperlinks
-    * alignment
-    and all other necessary options.

 2. **Templates**
     * Default Templates